RedisBloom/RedisBloom/docs/Cuckoo_Commands.md

     new filter, if this filter does not yet exist.
 If the filter already exists, then this parameter is ignored.
-If the filter does not yet exist and this parameter is *not* specified, then the filter is created with the module-level default capacity.
+If the filter does not yet exist and this parameter is *not* specified, then the filter is created with the module-level default capacity which is 1024.
 See `CF.RESERVE` for more information on cuckoo filter capacities.
-* **NOCREATE**: If specified, prevent automatic filter creation if the filter does not exist.
-Instead, an error will be returned if the filter does not already exist.
+* **NOCREATE**: If specified, prevents automatic filter creation if the filter does not exist.
+Instead, an error is returned if the filter does not already exist.
 This option is mutually exclusive with `CAPACITY`.
 * **ITEMS**: Begin the list of items to add.